-Where the Commissioner/ Chief Constable have entered into collaborative arrangements with other Commissioners and Chief Constables an assessment has been made against IFRS 11 Joint Arrangement to determine the appropriate accounting treatment.
+Where the Commissioner or Chief Constable have entered into collaborative arrangements with other Commissioners and Chief Constables an assessment has been made against IFRS 11 Joint Arrangement to determine the appropriate accounting treatment.
 IFRS 11 requires all such arrangements to be classed as either Joint Ventures or Joint Operations.
-All of the Commissioner's/ Chief Constable's such arrangements are classed as Joint Operations where the Commissioner/ Chief Constable is entitled to their fair share of the Joint Operation's Assets and Liabilities.
+All such arrangements are classed as Joint Operations where the Commissioner or Chief Constable is entitled to their fair share of the Joint Operation's Assets and Liabilities.